Skip to content

 Quick Posts touched more than one team's definition of success

 Quick Posts did not begin as a simple Editorial Tools request.
-The Verge editorial team had already been working with the reader-facing product experience design team on what Quick Posts should look and feel like on the redesigned homepage.
+The Verge editorial team had already collaborated and finalized designs with the Editorial Product Experience team on what Quick Posts would look and feel like on the redesigned homepage.

 Editorial Tools then had to answer a different question: how does a writer actually create one of these inside Chorus?